 In addition all local authorities are required to regularly assess the air quality in their area, and predict changes by conducting computer modelling exercises, and to review emissions from industry and all other sources of air pollution in the area.
-This large screening exercise is completed every three years and is called the Update & Screening Assessment (USA).
-In each of the two years between the USA a follow–up Progress Report is also produced, reviewing the on-going monitoring, and assessing any changes which have occurred.
+This large screening exercise is completed every three years and is called the Update and Screening Assessment (USA).
+In each of the two years between the USA a follow-up progress report is also produced, reviewing the ongoing monitoring, and assessing any changes which have occurred.

-If a Local Authority identifies one or more locations that are at risk of exceeding any of the Air Quality Objectives in an area where the public may be exposed (either by monitoring or by prediction), they have to complete a Detailed Assessment which looks at the quality of the air in more detail in the area where the breach of the objective may be occurring.
+If a local authority identifies one or more locations that are at risk of exceeding any of the Air Quality Objectives in an area where the public may be exposed (either by monitoring or by prediction), they have to complete a detailed assessment that looks at the quality of the air in more detail in the area where the breach of the objective may be occurring.

-Should the results of a Detailed Assessment show that air pollution is exceeding the Air Quality Objectives then the Local Authority must formally designate an Air Quality Management Area (AQMA) and must produce a Further Assessment which assesses the source of the pollution and checks the boundaries of the AQMA.
-In addition they must produce an Air Quality Action Plan stating how the Local Authority will aim to tackle the air pollution issues.
+Should the results of a detailed assessment show that air pollution is exceeding the Air Quality Objectives, then the local authority must formally designate an Air Quality Management Area (AQMA) and must produce a further assessment that assesses the source of the pollution and checks the boundaries of the AQMA.
+In addition they must produce an Air Quality Action Plan stating how the local authority will aim to tackle the air pollution issues.
 This is normally in the form of a series of projects.
-Since the majority of AQMAs in the UK have been declared due to elevated levels of Nitrogen Dioxide generated by traffic, most of the Air Quality Action Plan projects are related to traffic reduction and management.
+Since the majority of AQMAs in the UK have been declared due to elevated levels of nitrogen dioxide generated by traffic, most of the Air Quality Action Plan projects are related to traffic reduction and management.

 All of our reports are submitted to DEFRA and, once approved, are available to download or we can send them to you on CD-ROM.
 If you would like us to send you a CD with any of the reports please contact us on (01246) 345 741.